POSEIDON-SCRIPTS/Documentation/scripts/pos-housing/installation.md

 #### Important Reminders

-* POS-Housing depends on POS-Core - ensure it's always running
+* POS-Housing depends on both POS-Core and POS-DoorLocks - ensure both are always running
 * Keep your database backup safe for recovery purposes
 * Monitor server performance after installation
 * Regular backups are essential for server stability